Scientific Name

 How to Grow and Care

 Plant in well-drained soil in full sun to light shade or indoors.
 If planting indoors, place in a room with a lot of sunlight, such as near a southern-facing window.
-The best color is maintained with a bit of shade, even on the coast.
+The best color is maintained with slight shade, even on the coast.

-Watch Chain has typical watering needs for a succulent.
+Watch Chain needs typical watering for a succulent.
 It is best to use the "soak and dry" method and allow the soil to dry out completely between waterings.

-Since Watch Chain is not cold-hardy, it should be brought indoors when the temperature falls below 20 °F (-6.7 °C).
+Since Watch Chain is not a cold-hardy plant, it should be brought indoors when the temperature falls below 20°F (-6.7°C).

-The plants should be fed with a controlled-release fertilizer during the growing season.
-They can also be feed weekly with a weak liquid solution.
+During the growing season, the plants should be fed a controlled-release fertilizer.
+They can also be fed a weak liquid solution weekly.

-While in summer, it needs a lot more water, and it should not be exposed to full sun, as it only values brightness but would suffer under excessive sunlight.
+In summer, it needs a lot more water, and it should not be exposed to full sun, as it values brightness but would suffer under excessive sunlight.
 When these conditions are not met, the plant begins to dry and stiffen, generally from the stem's base to the tips.

 Learn more at How to Grow and Care for a Watch Chain (Crassula muscosa).